Metro tampered with evidence from Red Line decoupling incident, safety commission says

 The commission issued a corrective action plan Tuesday directing Metro to comply with its own investigation procedures.

-“We issued today’s finding to require Metrorail to comply with its investigation procedures and to maintain the integrity of each investigation,” commission Chairman Christopher Hart said in a statement to The Washington Post.
+“We issued today’s finding to require Metrorail to comply with its investigation procedures and to maintain the integrity of each investigation,” the commission’s chairman, Christopher Hart, said in a statement to The Washington Post.
 “This is to ensure that the right lessons are learned, and safety improvements are made to reduce the risk of similar events occurring in the future.”

 Metro Chief Safety Officer Theresa M. Impastato said the maintenance workers who manipulated the bolt did not have “nefarious intent” but were testing bolt torquing for Metro’s own investigation.
 Proof of that, she said, was that the workers reported the results of their tests to their supervisor before safety investigators arrived.